vansh-seth/DSA/Sorting/Readme.md

 - The range of elements is not significantly larger than the number of elements.
 - Linear time complexity is desirable.

+# Radix Sort Complexity

+Radix sort is a non-comparative sorting algorithm that sorts elements by grouping digits of the same significance and then sorting based on these digits.
+It offers advantages over comparative sorting algorithms due to its linear time complexity.

+## Time Complexity

+- **Best Case:** \( O(n + k) \)
+- **Worst Case:** \( O(n + k) \)
+- **Average Case:** \( O(n + k) \)

+### Explanation:

+- **Linear Time Complexity:** Radix sort achieves linear time complexity due to its ability to distribute elements into buckets based on their digits and then sort each bucket independently.

+- **Intermediate Sorting:** The time complexity of Radix sort primarily depends on the intermediate stable sort it uses, such as counting sort.
+Hence, the overall time complexity is \( O(d \times (n + k)) \), where \( d \) is the number of digits in the largest element, and \( n \) and \( k \) represent the number of elements and the range of elements, respectively.

+## Space Complexity

+Radix sort exhibits a space complexity of \( O(n + k) \), where \( k \) represents the maximum range of elements.

+## Advantages and Limitations

+- **Advantages:**
+  - Linear time complexity makes it efficient for large datasets and situations where performance matters.
+  - Suitable for scenarios with numbers in large ranges.

+- **Limitations:**
+  - Space Inefficiency: Radix sort may consume significant space, especially when dealing with large digit numbers or elements with large ranges.
+  - Not Widely Used: Due to its space inefficiency, radix sort is not commonly used in software libraries.

+## Applications

+Radix sort finds applications in specific scenarios, including:

+- Implementation in algorithms like DC3 (Kärkkäinen-Sanders-Burkhardt) for constructing suffix arrays.
+- Situations where numbers have large ranges, making radix sort a viable option for efficient sorting.